James P. Goodrich: Tax reform

-In the general election, the campaign focused primarily on prohibition and tax reforms of the previous administrations.
-He defeated Democrat John A. M. Adair in the November election by plurality.
-Goodrich's primary goal was to bring "efficiency and economy" to the government.
-Almost all of the state's primary source of revenue came through property tax which was seen as unfairly targeting farmers and the rural parts of the state.
-In 1917 Goodrich tried to have a constitutional convention called to amend the Constitution of Indiana to allow excise taxes to be imposed.
+In the 1916 general election, the gubernatorial campaign focused primarily on prohibition and the tax reforms of previous administrations.
+Following a tight race, Goodrich came out on top, defeating his chief opponent, Democrat John A. M. Adair, by a margin of 12,771, from nearly 700,000 votes cast.
+On assuming office, Goodrich's stated his primary goal was to bring "efficiency and economy" to government.
+At the time, almost all of the state's revenue came from property taxes, which was seen as unfairly targeting farmers and rural areas of the state.
+In 1917, Goodrich tried to have a constitutional convention called to amend the Constitution of Indiana to allow excise taxes to be imposed.

 Opponents of the tax lobbied the Indiana General Assembly to kill the excise tax bills.
 The General Assembly approved the constitutional convention but the opponents took the measure to court.
 The Indiana Supreme Court ruled that the legislature had no constitutional authority to call a convention, and that a convention could only be called if approved by popular vote.
 Earlier court decisions had stated the legislature also had no power to amend the constitution, effectively creating a narrow and difficult path for amendment.
 The decision ended the attempted imposition of new taxes but started a movement that succeeded in later years.

-Although he could not have excise taxes legalized, he did succeed in having legislation passed in 1919 to standardize property tax assessment across the state and grant the State Board of Tax Commissioners power to override local assessments, which effectively led to higher property values being attributed to city properties to ensure that the rural part of the state was no longer paying the majority of the state's revenues.
+Although Goodrich was not successful in having excise taxes legalized, he did succeed in having legislation passed in 1919 to standardize property tax assessments across the state, and to grant the State Board of Tax Commissioners power to override local assessments.
+This effectively led to higher property values being assessed on city properties, thereby ensuring the rural areas of the state no longer contributed the majority of the state's revenues.